ndsurgenor/quadulo/README.md

 - __Info Banner__

+  - Messages displayed within the banner are restricted to 30 characters so as to avoid formatting issues and ensure the info provide is succinct.
   - At the outset of the game, the banner instructs the user saying 'Click any 1 to begin' [Fig A].
   - In the course of normal game play, the banner will show which number must be selected next alongside the current upper limit [Fig B].
   - Clicking an unavailable block (empty or greyed-out) will display the message 'Block unavailable.
 Select a {required number}' [Fig C].